arvpinto/GAFF2_dihedral_parameterization/README.md

 <p align="justify"><b>This tutorial explains how to reparameterize molecular mechanics (MM) dihedral angles using a quantum mechanical (QM) approach.</b></p>

 <p align="justify">
-It requires Gaussian, GROMACS and a recent version of AmberTools.
+It requires Gaussian, GROMACS, a recent version of AmberTools and parmed.
 </p>

 ---